1 1/3 In Decimal Form

 Q2: Why does 1/3 result in a repeating decimal?

 A2: The reason lies in the denominator (3).
-Because 3 is not a factor of 10 (only 2 and 5 are), the division of 1 by 3 produces a repeating decimal.
+Plus, because 3 is not a factor of 10 (only 2 and 5 are), the division of 1 by 3 produces a repeating decimal.
 This occurs when the denominator has prime factors other than 2 and 5.

 Q3: Are there any other mixed numbers that produce repeating decimals?

 A3: Yes, many other mixed numbers will result in repeating decimals when converted to decimal form.
-Any fraction with a denominator containing prime factors other than 2 and 5 will give a repeating decimal.
+That's why any fraction with a denominator containing prime factors other than 2 and 5 will give a repeating decimal.
 Examples include 1/7, 1/9, 2/6, and many more.

 Q4: Can I use a different method to convert 1 1/3 to a decimal?